-This will bring up the Settings pane in VSCODE, make sure you select the Workspace Tab, and then type mvon in the search box.
-This will display a list off all the parameters that can be set for the MV# Developer extenion.
+This will bring up the Settings pane in VSCODE, make sure you select the Workspace Tab, and then type mv in the search box.
+This will display a list off all the parameters that can be set for the MV Developer extension.

-Hover your mouse over a parameter and you will be given the option to Edit and Copy to Settings.